 The present Prospectus with its Supplement I relates to the Asset Allocation Portfolios (the "Portfolios").
-The Portfolios do not constitute separate legal entities, but there exist other portfolios which together with the Portfolios form a single entity, the Fund.
-For the purposes of the relationship between shareholders, each portfolio is considered a separate entity with its own funding, capital gains and losses, expenses, etc. Third party liabilities attributable to a portfolio are segregated and will be met only from the assets of that portfolio.
 The present Prospectus with its Supplements I, II, III and IV describing all the Portfolios of the Fund is available at the registered office of the Fund.